Murwillumbah railway station

 The Murwillumbah railway station is a heritage-listed former terminus railway station located on the Murwillumbah line in South Murwillumbah, in the Tweed Shire local government area of New South Wales, Australia.
 The former railway station is also known as the Murwillumbah Railway Station and yard group.
 The station opened on 24 December 1894 and closed on 16 May 2004 when the line from Casino was closed.

 The station was added to the New South Wales State Heritage Register on 2 April 1999.

+The station is located on the lands of the Bundjalung people who named the location where the station now stands Quinyumguinyum as quinyum plants, a variety of native belladonna, grew there.

 History

 Beyond the station, the line continued for a few kilometres as a freight line to Condong.
 It served a sugar mill until 1972.
 Murwillumbah had a X200 shunter until the opening of a new motorail siding in August 1988 made it surplus.

 Despite no longer being served by trains, the station remains open as a NSW TrainLink booking office.
 The station forecourt is served by NSW TrainLink coach services to Casino, Tweed Heads and Robina, and Premier Motor Service services to Brisbane, Lismore and Sydney.
 It is also currently used as the town's tourist information centre.